 The company developed footwear that it claimed is the first-ever performance footwear “that’s made to be remade.”
 In other words, it’s 100% recyclable.

-And, now the brand launched the first iteration of running shoe called Futurecraft.Loop at a lavish event in New York City.
+And, now the brand launched the first iteration of a running shoe called Futurecraft.Loop at a lavish event in New York City.

 How it is made?

-Futurecraft.Loop is a shoe that is essentially a solid piece of plastic without using glue, yet at the same time do it without compromising on performance.
+Futurecraft.Loop is a shoe that is essentially a solid piece of plastic without using glue, yet at the same time does it without compromising on performance.
 After all, the Futurecraft Loop is designed to be a running sneaker.

 What happens to your shoes after you’ve worn them out?

 Once the user is done with the shoes, they are returned to Adidas.
-There they are washed, ground to pellets and melted into material for components for a new pair of shoes, with zero waste and nothing thrown away.
+There they are washed, ground to pellets, and melted into material for components for a new pair of shoes, with zero waste and nothing thrown away.

 The company also claims it tested the Loop with people who ran up to 400 kilometers, and the pair live up to the expectation.